kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 which reveal a lot about Muslim lives, Kozhikodden or north kerala malayalam slang.
 The book is having the flow and the climax is when KunnuPathu realises her boasted about the elephant, but it was just a small fly they owned during their grandpas time.
+- Pragmatic Programmer : A coding book for you coder, your future colleagues and coder's in 2500 also.
+-

 ## Currently Reading

+- Clean Coder

 ## On the shelf: